ministryofjustice/prisoner-content-hub/README.md

 If you wish to work on the Digital Hub to provide more content types or features pull requests are welcome.

+If you are on macOS and have Homebrew installed you will need to run the following

+    brew install homebrew/php/composer
+    brew install npm

 To build either the Laravel frontend container or Drupal backend container change into the relevant directory and run

     make build